-Oceana Group Limited's 2012 Integrated Report provides material information relating to the group's strategy, governance practices and performance for the financial year ended 30 September 2012Read more >
+Oceana Group Limited's 2015 Integrated Report provides material information relating to the group's strategy, governance practices and performance for the financial year ended 30 September 2015Read more >

-Lucky Star's two fishmeal (reduction) plants are located at St Helena Bay and Hout Bay from where its fleet of vessels operates, targeting industrial fish, particularly anchovy.
+Lucky Star's three fishmeal (reduction) plants are located at St Helena Bay, Hout Bay and Laaiplek from where its fleet of vessels operates, targeting industrial fish, particularly anchovy.
 Fishmeal produced is sold locally and abroad.

-Species used: Anchovy (Engraulis encrasicolus), pilchard (Sardinops sagax), redeye herring (Etrumeus whiteheadi), horse mackerel (Trachurus trachurus capensis)
+Species used: Anchovy (Engraulis encrasicolus), pilchard (Sardinops sagax), redeye herring (Etrumeus whiteheadi) and horse mackerel (Trachurus capensis)

-Fishmeal, as a rich source of protein, is a valuable ingredient in animal and aquaculture feed and is also used as a fertilizer.
+Fishmeal, a rich source of protein, is a valuable ingredient in animal and aquaculture feed and is also used as a fertiliser.
 The health benefits of fish oil are well documented and our fish oil is in particular demand given the high Omega-3 component.
-The fish oil is used in animal and aquaculture feed and also in the pharmaceutical and chemical industries.
+Fish oil is used in animal and aquaculture feed and also in the pharmaceutical and chemical industries.

-One plant employs indirect hot drying technology, one employs steam drying technology and the third has two stage drying consisting of steam and indirect hot air drying, thereby producing low-temperature (LT) product.
-Meso-pelagic fish are harvested by one of the four midwater trawler factory ships.
+One plant employs indirect hot drying technology, another steam drying technology and the third has two-stage drying consisting of steam and indirect hot air drying, thereby producing a low-temperature (LT) product.
+Meso-pelagic fish are harvested by one of the four mid-water trawler factory ships.
 Product that is not frozen is immediately reduced to fishmeal with steam drying technology.

-The two South African plants have also implemented FEMAS (Feed Materials Assurance Scheme) which is a third party assurance scheme that ensures the principles of Hazard Analysis (HACCP) and Good Manufacturing Practice are adequately applied during the production process.
+Our South African plants have also implemented FEMAS (Feed Materials Assurance Scheme), which is a third-party assurance scheme that ensures the principles of Hazard Analysis (HACCP) and Good Manufacturing Practice are adequately applied during the production process.
 There are rigorous controls at each stage of the supply chain that meet standards currently recognised as international "good practice" and which maintain the safety and specification of the feed ingredients supplied.
-The two plants have also obtained IFFO Global Standard for Responsible Supply (IFFO-RS) certification (click to view a list of IFFO-RS certified plants).
+All three plants have also obtained IFFO Global Standard for Responsible Supply (IFFO-RS) certification (click to view a list of IFFO-RS certified plants).
 IFFO recognises the importance of responsible sourcing, responsible production and responsible supply practices.